 If you are all about those ebook deals, Bookbub is a great service for you to know about!
 While they don’t sell ebooks themselves, per se, they are a website that finds you great deals on ebooks, both independently and traditionally published.
 You can browse ebooks by category, price point, and genre in order to find trending deals, and then BookBub gives you links to the retailer of your choice–Amazon, Barnes and Noble, Apple iBooks, Google Play Books, or Kobo.
 They will also help you find free ebooks in your chosen genres.

 If you are looking for ebook recommendations that are handpicked for you by an expert, then check out TBR: Tailored Book Recommendations!
 Here’s how it works: Readers start out by taking our reading survey and answering questions about what kind of books they’re looking for, what genres they love, and their most recent favorite books.
 You can even share your Goodreads page!
 Then, each reader is matched with a Bibliologist who makes three personalized book recommendations.
-Readers can choose to have these books delivered in hardcover for $75 per quarter, or you delivered via email for only $15 per quarter!
+Readers can choose to have these books delivered in hardcover for $79 per quarter (plus shipping), or get recommendations only via email for only $15 per quarter and buy ebooks themselves!
 If you’re looking for your next great ebook recommendation, get started now!